Organ

 Facilities & Instruments

-Baylor University’s gorgeous campus is home to a large and varied collection of outstanding instruments in our five concert halls, which includes instruments with both electro-pneumatic (see below for details).
+Baylor University’s gorgeous campus is home to a large and varied collection of outstanding instruments in our five concert halls, which includes instruments with both mechanical and electro-pneumatic action (see below for details).
 Students have unlimited access to our dedicated practice studios with five two- and three manual practice organs (both mechanical & electro-pneumatic action), a portative organ by Klop (2023) and a French double harpsichord.
 Several churches in Waco have very fine instruments by Schoenstein, Schantz, and others, which are regularly used for lessons and degree recitals.

 Scholarships